char-fish-after-lunch/SystemOnCat/prog/monitor/README.md

 ### Features
 * All the features the 16-bit THINPAD monitor has.
 * An optional timer that can report the time used by a user process when it terminates and kill it when it runs out of time.
+* The optional choice of using the IRQ mechanism for serial inputting.

 ### Prerequisites